 |Editors||S. Bandyopadhyay, J. Lomholt, N. Temple, R. Tobe|

 |Place of Publication||London|

 |Publication status||Published - 12 Feb 2010|

 Ioannidou, E. (2010).
 Humanist machines: Daniel Libeskind's "Three Lessons in Architecture".
 In S. Bandyopadhyay, J. Lomholt, N. Temple, & R. Tobe (Eds.), The humanities in architectural design: a contemporary and historical perspective (pp. 81-90).
-London: Routledge.
+Routledge.